twelvelabs-io/twelvelabs-python/README.md

 To perform a search request, use the example code below, replacing the following:

-- "<YOUR_QUERY>": A string representing your search query.
+- **"<YOUR_QUERY>"**: A string representing your search query.
 Note that the API supports full natural language-based search.
 The following examples are valid queries: "birds flying near a castle", and "sun shining on water", and "an officer holding a child's hand."
-- "<YOUR_SEARCH_OPTIONS>": An array string that specifies the sources of information the platform uses when performing a search.
+- **"<YOUR_SEARCH_OPTIONS>"**: An array string that specifies the sources of information the platform uses when performing a search.
 For example, to search based on visual and conversation cues, use `["visual", "conversation"]`.
 For details, see the [Search options](https://docs.twelvelabs.io/docs/search-options) page.

 ```py
 result = client.search.query(index_obj.id, "<YOUR_QUERY>", "<YOUR_SEARCH_OPTIONS>")